Ignite-Laboratories/JanOS/core/sys/semantic/enigmaneering/E5S0 - String Wars.md

 The answer is an astoundingly resolute _yes!_  Not because it couldn't before, but because we've already given it the ability to _temporally_ identify context - in other words, JanOS has conscious awareness of however much of its surroundings we _give_ it access to.
-This comes in the form of the vector system's temporal frame buffer, which can be considered a form of short-to-long term memory - which you can tune to be as dense or lightweight as necessary.
-This creates a kind of recursive
-"Markov Chain" once you consider a vector cursor can be fed its output as an input - so long as your structures are well-formed.
+This comes in the form of the vector system's temporal frame buffer, which can be considered a form of short-to-long term memory and can be tuned to be as dense or lightweight as necessary.
+This creates a kind of recursive "Markov Chain" once you consider a vector cursor can be fed its output as an input - so long as your structures are well-formed.

 So what do we _put_ on the "Markov Chain?"